mezw/mapbox-gl-js-docs/docs/pages/example/toggle-worldviews.md

 - "import html from './toggle-worldviews.html';"
 ---

-Use the `worldview` value to adjust administrative boundaries based on the map's audience.
+This example uses the `worldview` value to adjust administrative boundaries based on the map's audience.
 Read more about [worldviews](https://docs.mapbox.com/help/glossary/worldview/).

 {{ <Example html={html} {...this.props} /> }}